 The key to increased happiness in modern life is simplicity.

-Set a sincere intention to simplify your life: pare down distractions, own less material items and focus on what matters.
+Set a sincere intention to simplify your life: pare down distractions, own fewer material items, and focus on what matters.
 Do this gradually, but do it.

 11. Getting Pareto

-There are many success principles at play in the Universe, but perhaps the least utilized (and least understood) is the Pareto Principle, or 80/20 rule.
+There are many success principles at play within the Universe, but perhaps the least utilized (and least understood) is the Pareto Principle or 80/20 rule.

 It’s a simple concept that can be applied to anything in your life; use it to focus your energies where they will have the most positive impact and the largest return.